2017 Arizona Liquor License Lottery

-When the number of applicants exceeds the number of quota licenses offered, a Random Selection Drawing is held to determine the applicants that continue with the application process.
-If applicants selected in the drawing chose not to continue with the application process, the license will be offered to an "alternate" who is also identified in the drawing.
+When the number of entrants exceed the number of quota licenses offered, a Random Selection Drawing is held to determine the entrants will continue with the application process.
+If entrants selected in the random selectiondrawing elect not to continue with the application process, the license will be offered to the "alternate" identified in the drawing.

-When Liquor lottery Entrants are selected to apply for a liquor license, the applicant must meet state liquor license requirements and licensing requirements established by the city, town or county where they will operate their business.
+When Liquor lottery Entrants are selected to apply for a liquor license, the applicant must meet state liquor license requirements and licensing requirements and requirements established by the city, town or county where they will operate their business.

 A history of lottery results can be reviewed in the Department of Liquor Annual Report.